 The Board follows The Pensions Regulator's Code of Practice on Trustee Knowledge and Understanding.
-During the year, training has been undertaken by the Board on net zero feasibility and carbon credits.
+During the year, training has been undertaken by the Board on escrow, member engagement and the Taskforce on Nature-related Financial Disclosures ('TNFD').

 All Trustee Directors have completed The Pensions Regulator's training course, the 'Trustee Toolkit'.